batoolasma2005-lgtm/ApexcifyTechnologys_School_or_academy_management_system/README.md

-# School or academy management system
+# School or Academy Management System
 ## About the Project

 This is a C++ based Registrar Portal System developed as part of my internship at Apexcify Technology.